subframe7536/maple-font/README.md

                     zero,cv01,ss07,ss08`).
 No effect on variable format --apply-fea-file  Load feature file from `source/features/{regular,italic}.fea` to variable font
-  --hinted          Use hinted font as base font in NF / CN / NF-CN --no-hinted       Use unhinted font as base font in NF / CN / NF-CN --liga            Preserve all the ligatures --no-liga         Remove all the ligatures --cn-narrow       Make CN characters narrow (experimental)
+  --hinted          Use hinted font as base font in NF / CN / NF-CN (default) --no-hinted       Use unhinted font as base font in NF / CN / NF-CN --liga            Preserve all the ligatures (default) --no-liga         Remove all the ligatures --cn-narrow       Make CN characters narrow (experimental)

 Build Options:
-  --nerd-font       Build Nerd-Font version --no-nerd-font    Do not build Nerd-Font version --cn              Build Chinese version
+  --nerd-font       Build Nerd-Font version (default) --no-nerd-font    Do not build Nerd-Font version --cn              Build Chinese version
-  --no-cn           Do not build Chinese version --cn-both         Build both `Maple Mono CN` and `Maple Mono NF CN`.
-Nerd-Font version
+  --no-cn           Do not build Chinese version (default) --cn-both         Build both `Maple Mono CN` and `Maple Mono NF CN`.
+Nerd-Font
-                    must be enabled
+                    version must be enabled
   --ttf-only        Only build TTF format
   --cache           Reuse font cache of TTF, OTF and Woff2 formats --cn-rebuild      Reinstantiate CN base font --archive         Build font archives with config and license.
-If has `--cache` flag,
+If has `--cache`
-                    only archive Nerd-Font and CN formats
+                    flag, only archive Nerd-Font and CN formats
 ```

 ## Credit